robfatland/nexus/bash/index.md

 the "local computer view" and the "browser tab Internet view".

-The first step in
-this mixed-media approach to computing is to rent a cloud Virtual Machine that is going to be exclusively used by us.
-We are effectively the `root` user.
-And as such we will want to install and run applications that operate the way an application works on our local laptop.
-There are two in particular that we have in mind.
-The first is a Jupyter notebook server featuring Interactive Python (IPython).
-The second is an Integrated Development Environment (IDE) that we can use to build still more machinery on the cloud.
-The one we feature here is called **VSCode** and it is widely regarded as a very useful IDE.
-What these two applications have in common is they present a smooth interface through our local computer; which I tend to refer to as *the laptop*.
-So to take the narrative in the other direction: We start with *us* the researcher interested in using the cloud.
-We rent a cloud Virtual Machine to be a (potentially very powerful) working environment and we set up one or two applications to run on that VM but that present the interface on our laptop.
-And this is done by means of a secure connection called a *tunnel*, specifically an `ssh` tunnel.
+The first step in this hybrid concept of computing is to rent a cloud Virtual Machine that is exclusively for our use: We are the `root` user.
+As such we want to install and run applications that operate just as an application works on our local laptop.
+This can be disconcerting because the cloud VM obviously does not have direct access to data files on our laptop.
+But we charge ahead for the moment: This `nexus` website emphasizes two such applications from the outset, to run on a cloud VM.
+The first is a **Jupyter notebook server** supporting Interactive Python (IPython).
+The second is an Integrated Development Environment (IDE) that we use to build additional machinery on the cloud.
+This IDE is called **VSCode** and it is widely regarded as very useful.

+What these two applications have in common is they present a smooth, elaborate interface *to a working environment* that appears *on our local computer* (which I will tend to refer to as *our laptop*).
+We have yet to address the data files but that follows below.
+The main idea here is that cloud computing comes *to us, on our local computer* in some sense as a new version of our working research environment.

+Let's take this narrative from the top once more to add an important detail.
+We begin with *us researchers* interested in using the cloud.
+We rent a cloud Virtual Machine to use as a potentially very powerful working environment and we set up two applications to run on the cloud VM.
+These present an interface on our laptop by means of a secure connection called a *tunnel*, specifically an `ssh` tunnel.
+This tunnel is fast and secure, meaning there is no way to intercept the traffic through it in any meaningful way.

+Now to the question of data files.
+As with the jump to the hybrid picture of cloud VMs, the data situation is also a conceptual jump, arguably bigger.
+The bottom line is: The cloud has unlimited low cost storage that will not impact a typical research budget until the data volume approaches 200 TB.
+This is primarily due to multiple modes of data storage available on all cloud platforms, the most fundamental being object storage that features fast access at a rate of about $0.023 per GB per month.

+This description is intended to lay out some details to frame the time commitment necessary to learn to use cloud computing effectively.
+Learning the cloud "ropes" is on the one hand not trivial; and there are a number of questions and topics remaining to cover.